alegrimaldi20/lottotours/replit.md

 ## Overview

 TravelLotto is a gamified blockchain-based DApp that combines digital lotteries with authentic travel experiences.
 Users participate in themed missions, lotteries, and challenges to earn tokens and NFTs that can be redeemed for real travel packages, exclusive experiences, and tourism benefits.
-The platform features modern Web3 integration, vibrant gamified UI, and transparent blockchain mechanics for international tourism.
+The platform features modern Web3 integration, vibrant lottery and tourism-themed UI with eye-catching colors, detailed travel imagery, and transparent blockchain mechanics for international tourism.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes (August 2025)

+**Major Color Palette Transformation (August 2025)**
+- Completely redesigned color scheme with vibrant lottery and tourism industry colors
+- Replaced dull, hard-to-read color palette with eye-catching gold, orange, purple, pink, teal and coral
+- Enhanced button readability and contrast with new gradient button styles
+- Added custom CSS classes for lottery, adventure, and travel themes
+- Implemented gradient text effects and neon glow styles for premium visual appeal
+- Updated all pages (Landing, Dashboard, Lotteries, Marketplace) with new vibrant theme
+- Maintained accessibility while dramatically improving visual attractiveness

 ## System Architecture

 ### Frontend Architecture
 - **Framework**: React with TypeScript using Vite as the build tool
 - **UI Library**: Shadcn/ui components built on top of Radix UI primitives with gamified styling
-- **Styling**: Tailwind CSS with tourism-themed color palette (Explore Blue, Ocean Pulse, Golden Luck, Travel Mint)
+- **Styling**: Tailwind CSS with vibrant lottery and tourism-themed color palette featuring gold, orange, purple, pink, teal, and coral colors for maximum visual appeal and readability
 - **State Management**: TanStack Query (React Query) for server state management
 - **Routing**: Wouter for lightweight client-side routing
 - **Forms**: React Hook Form with Zod validation for Web3 wallet integration and user interactions